apache/openwhisk/docs/catalog.md

 - `username`: The username of the GitHub repository.
 - `repository`: The GitHub repository.
 - `accessToken`: Your GitHub personal access token.
 When you [create your token](https://github.com/settings/tokens), be sure to select the repo:status and public_repo scopes.
 Also, make sure you don't have any Webhooks already defined for your repository.
-- `events`: The [GitHub activity type](https://developer.github.com/v3/activity/events/types/) of interest.
+- `events`: The [GitHub event type](https://developer.github.com/v3/activity/events/types/) of interest.

 The following is an example of creating a trigger that will be fired each time that there is a new commit to a GitHub repository.

 1. Generate a GitHub [personal access token](https://github.com/settings/tokens).

    The access token will be used in the next step.

 2. Create a package binding configured for your GitHub respository and with your accesss token.